SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "No, I mean what is your contribution," Rainbow clarified.

-"Oh," Pinkie replied, "I haven't figured something out yet."
+"Oh," Pinkie replied.
+"I haven't figured that out yet."

 "What are some ideas you think you could contribute?"
 Rainbow asked.

-Pinkie sits there in thought for a bit, before saying, "I'm good at singing and baking sweets.
+Pinkie sat there in thought for a bit, before she said, "I'm good at singing and baking sweets.
 Maybe I could make our dessert."

 "That's good," Rainbow said.

 "But I feel like I want to do more," Pinkie lamented.

-Rainbow thought for a moment before saying, "well, you said you're a good singing so write her a song to show her you're love."
+Rainbow thought for a moment before she said, "Well, you said you're a good singer, so write her a song to show her your love."

 "That's a great idea," Pinkie said.

-Pinkie got up from the table and hugged Rainbow, "thank you."
+Pinkie got up from the table and hugged Rainbow.
+"Thank you."

-Rainbow hugged back, "you're welcome Pinkie."
+Rainbow hugged back.
+"You're welcome Pinkie."

-After the hug was over Pinkie asked, "who should we go talk to next about planning the party?"
+After the hug was over, Pinkie asked, "Who should we go talk to next about planning the date?"

-Rainbow thought for a moment as a memory of Fluttershy entering Carousel Boutique entered her mind, "Rarity and Fluttershy, their both at Rarity's I think."
+Rainbow thought for a moment as the memory of Fluttershy entering Carousel Boutique entered her mind.
+"Rarity and Fluttershy, they're both at Rarity's, I think."

-Pinkie said, ”okie-dokie-lokie,” before starting for the door, Rainbow following behind her.
+Pinkie said, ”okie-dokie-lokie,” before she started for the door, Rainbow followed behind her.

 After leaving the establishment, Rainbow said, "I need to ask Rarity about why her and Fluttershy left the room last night."

-Pinkie said, "okay."
+Pinkie said, "Okay."

-Rainbow asks, "is it okay if we separate them?
+Rainbow asked, "Is it okay if we separate them?
 You talk to Fluttershy about the date plan and I can ask Rarity about last night."

-"Sure," Pinkie said, "but what about asking Rarity about her part of the date?"
+"Sure," Pinkie said.
+"But what about asking Rarity about her part of the date?"

 "I can ask her if you want," Rainbow said.